Poorakkali

-Poorakkali (meaning Festival Performance) is a traditional dance ritual performed by men during the nine-day Pooram festival in Bhagavathy temples across North Malabar in Kerala State of south India.
+Poorakkali (meaning Festival Performance) is a traditional dance ritual performed by men during the nine-day Pooram Thiyya festival in Bhagavathy temples across North Malabar in Kerala State of south India.

 The Pooram festival begins with the Karthika asterism and concludes with the Pooram asterism of the month of Meenam according to the Malayalam calendar (corresponding to the sun sign Pisces according to the Julian Calendar) to honour Kamadeva, the god of love.

 The performers come from different sects like Thiyya, Maniyani, Nambiar etc. The basis of Poorakkali essentially is the memories of Vasanthapooja performed by inmates of different worlds like heaven, earth etc. Poorakkali spreads knowledge and entertainment.
 The show steals the hearts of audience with melodious songs and befitting body movements.
 The Panickers are well-known names in the world of Poorakkali and have contributed much to the survival and expansion of this art form.

 Story

 Kamadeva (the Hindu god of love), tries to awaken Shiva to the amorous advances of Parvati.
 He is burned to ashes by the fire emanating from Shiva's third eye.
 To bring love and joy back to the earth, that is left barren after Kama’s death, Vishnu instructs heavenly goddesses Rambha to create Kama’s figure with flowers and to sing and dance.
 Women on earth continued to sing and dance to celebrate Kama’s reincarnation.
 In the course of time, men took charge of the festivities, though young girls continue to play an integral role in the rituals.